dnagikh/python-prodamus/README.md

 ## Copyright

-Copyright 2023 [Daniil Nagikh], all rights reserved.
+Copyright 2023 [Max Arnold, Daniil Nagikh], all rights reserved.

 This software is released under the MIT License.

+A huge thank to https://github.com/max-arnold